- Funding the Cooperation

 Funding the Cooperation

-A declaration of intent signed in 2016 between the BMBF and its Polish counterpart MNiSW on a jointly coordinated, strategic innovation policy focuses on the funding programme for the digitization of the economy.
+In 2016, the BMBF and the Polish Ministry of Science MNiSW agreed on a joint funding programme for the digitisation of the economy.
 The key players here are in particular small and medium-sized enterprises (SMEs) and startups.
-The 2+2 funding programme was coordinated in close consultation with the National Center for Research and Development NCBR.
-The focus of the first call for proposals in 2018 was 'Digitisation of medical technology / health research.'
+The focus of the first 2+2 call for proposals in 2018 was 'Digitisation of medical technology / health research.'
 The 5 selected projects ran between 2019 and 2022.
 In March 2021, a second call for proposals called 'Digital Green Tech' focusing on 'Smart Villages' was published.
 4 projects have been funded since mid-2022.

 In view of the eastern enlargement of the EU, the BMBF launched the funding programme 'International Cooperation in Education and Research: Central, Eastern, and South Eastern European Region' ('regional call for proposals') in 2004 with the aim of promoting research projects between German scientists and partners from Central and Eastern Europe.
 Currently, a similar successor programme is underway under the name 'Integration of the Central Eastern and South Eastern European Region into the European Research Area' (Bridge2ERA2021).
 The goal is to submit a joint project proposal within the framework of funding programmes of the BMBF or in the framework of Horizon Europe.